Ravenbrook/mps/procedure/review.rst

   Every issue log entry must be specific, permanent, referencable, and traceable from `.doc.product`_ and `.doc.rev`_.

-  [This naming clashes with "GitHub issue".
-We should find another name.
-Change tag to "log"?
-RB 2023-01-28]

 _`.doc.rev`: Revised document
   The result of performing the edit procedure on the `.doc.product`_.